-- Individual or group counseling sessions (e.g., Salt Lake City, UT)
+- Multiple individual or group counseling sessions (e.g., Salt Lake City, UT)

-- A video john school in which a DVD is presented to arrested johns in various locations (Cook County, IL)
+- A video john school in which a DVD is presented to arrested johns while they await processing (Cook County, IL)

-- A “roadside john school,” involving a condensed presentation given to men suspected of soliciting but who are not arrested (Tucson, AZ)
+- A “roadside john school,” involved a condensed presentation given to men suspected of soliciting but who were not arrested (Tucson, AZ ; 1998-1999)